JamesSc0tt/fivem-scripts/README.md

 # fivem-scripts
  some scripts I made for fivem

  These are still a work in progress.
-I wouldn't clone them yet.
+I wouldn't use them yet.
 I'll provide a list of scripts that I would consider "complete"

+## Test Ready scripts

 ## "Complete" scripts
 None :)